Andre601/mkdocs-materialx/docs/tutorials/blogs/navigation.md

 ## Custom slugs

-If, for some reason, you are not happy with the way that Material for MkDocs turns headings into slugs, you can create your own slugify function or you can manually define a slug for a specific post.
+If, for some reason, you are not happy with the way that MaterialX for MkDocs turns headings into slugs, you can create your own slugify function or you can manually define a slug for a specific post.